British Virgin Islands at the 2020 Summer Olympics

 The British Virgin Islands competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games have been postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
-It was the nation's tenth consecutive appearance at the Summer Olympics.
+It was the nation's tenth consecutive appearance at the Summer Olympics after its debut at the 1984 Summer Olympics.